Cyflwynwyd: Dydd Iau 3rd Mai 2012

 Rhondda Cynon Taf Council’s Group Director for Community Services and Children’s Services, Ellis Williams, said: “Our range of services offer packages that can assist people in their everyday lives by providing them, and their families, with re-assurance and peace of mind that, in the event of an emergency help can be called easily and quickly.

-“From less than a couple of pence per day, residents and their homes can be assured that whether it’s a call to the emergency services in case of a fire, a call to the doctor if they are unwell or just advice and reassurance, then Lifeline is always there to help.”
+“From less than 20p per day, residents and their homes can be assured that whether it’s a call to the emergency services in case of a fire, a call to the doctor if they are unwell or just advice and reassurance, then Lifeline is always there to help.”

 Stroke affects people in different ways, depending on the part of the brain that is affected, how widespread the damage is and how healthy the person was before the stroke.